top of page

 The 1884 Goad's Atlas of the City of Toronto and Suburbs is overlaid here with Park Lot numbers and borders.
 Numbers in ovals are subdivision plan numbers.
 At this point the block is still largely undeveloped with only a smattering of wood frame houses (denoted by yellow shading) located along Brock Avenue.
 (University of Toronto Map & Data Library)

-By the time the 1890 edition of Goad's Atlas of Toronto was published, Delaney had been renamed and extended to Brock, Mechanic Avenue had been laid out and the immediate neighbourhood flooded with new homes.
-The houses are all very modestly sized, grouped in semis, triplexes or rows and almost all of them are of wood frame construction.
-(Toronto Archives)
+By the time the 1890 edition of Goad's Atlas of Toronto was published the immediate neighbourhood had been flooded with new homes.
+The houses are all very modestly sized, grouped in semis, triplexes or rows and almost all of them were of wood frame construction.
+The narrow houses, inexpensive construction materials, small lots and postage-stamp front yards were typical of the working class neighbourhood erected steps from four railway lines that would have been a source of constant noise and pollution emitted by passing steam trains.

-The 1924 Goad's Atlas of Toronto Volume 2 reveals that the neighbourhood's development is largely complete now that many of the previously vacant lots have been populated with houses, most of which are notably constructed of brick (indicated by pink shading).
+The 1924 Goad's Atlas of Toronto Volume 2 reveals that the neighbourhood's development is largely complete now that many of the previously vacant lots have been populated with houses, most of which are notably constructed of brick as indicated by pink shading.
 (Toronto Archives)

 1941 Underwriters Survey Bureau Insurance Plan for the City of Toronto Volume 4.
+Insurance Plans provided more specific construction detail than Atlases , including denoting brick veneers on wood frame houses.
 (Toronto Reference Library)

 While the neighbourhood's physical characteristics were largely established by the 1920s its demographics and identity have continued to evolve.
 For much of the twentieth century the area lacked a distinct identity and was viewed by many Torontonians as an extension of Parkdale.
 In the 1980s a group of students at Bloor Collegiate Institute set out to change this misconception and successfully lobbied the city to erect Village of Brockton street signs throughout the neighbourhood, harkening back to its Victorian-era origins.
-At the same time, the Portuguese Canadian community was spreading westward from its original hub at Bathurst and Dundas leading the city to include the area as part of their officially designated Little Portugal neighbourhood in 2001.
-The area's resulting dual identity is epitomized in a mix of street signs and business names along the Dundas Street thoroughfare, with shops like Brockton Cyclery and Brazil Bakery coexisting side by side.
+At the same time, the Portuguese Canadian community was spreading westward from its original hub at Bathurst and Dundas so when the city established its official neighbourhoods in 2001 the south half of Brockton Village became a part of Little Portugal.
+The area's resulting dual identity is evident in a mix of street signs and business names along the Dundas Street thoroughfare and perhaps epitomized by the highly popular Portuguese pastry shop which opened as Brazil Bakery then later renamed themselves Brockton Village Bakery.

 More recently, the skyrocketing cost of Toronto real estate has resulted in early signs of gentrification as young professional couples are drawn to the relatively affordable cost of housing in a neighbourhood that offers a safe place to raise families along with all the perks of city living.
 Designer renos can now be seen mixed in with dilapidated dwellings and the local stretch of Dundas has developed a hip factor that rivals Queen West.